 Click on the question you want to review.
 The Question analysis will expand to reveal the full question and a bar graph of student responses for each answer option.
 Click on one of the bars to see who gave that response.
 Multiple-choice questions in Stile lessons also come equipped with pre-written feedback for each answer option.
 This is to help guide the student toward the correct answer once they submit their work, and it means less writing for you!

 You've now successfully prepared, taught, and analysed a lesson in Stile.
 Woohoo!
 All that's left is to release the worksheets back to your students so they can see the answers, marks, and teacher feedback.
 You can do this in just a few clicks from the Markbook.

 Scroll back to the top of the page and click the Markbook button in the Subject's green header.
 This will take you a grid view of every student and every Lesson in your Subject.
 When you want to get an overview of all activity in your Subject, then the Markbook is the place to be.

 Locate the title of the Lesson among the top row of the grid.
-You might need to scroll the page to the right to do this.
+You might need to scroll the page to the right to do this, or close some of the open Folders.
 If you see the title of the Folder but not the Lesson, then that means the Folder is closed.
 Click the Folder's title to open it.

 Below the Lesson's title will be icons that represent each student's individual worksheet tied to that Lesson.
 These icons update in real-time.
 A Progress icon will appear seconds after a student opens the Lesson for the first time and it will change to a Submitted icon once the student submits their work.
 Read more about what each icon means here.